-- 1. - (i) The College's Fellowships are as follows: Examination (cl.
+(i) The College's Fellowships are as follows:

+- Examination (cl.
 2(i)), Examination ("London") (cl.
 2(ii)), Examination (Research) (cl.
 2(iii)), Post-Doctoral Research (cl.
 3), Research (cl.
 4), Senior Research (cl.
 5), Special Research (cl.
 6), Extraordinary Research (cl.
-7), Two-Year (cl.
+7), Two-year (cl.
 8), College Officer (cl.
 9), Fifty-Pound (cl.
 10), Distinguished (cl.
 11), Honorary (cl.
 12), University Officer (cl.
 13), Emeritus (cl.
 14), University Academic (cl.
 15), Visiting (cl.
 16). - (ii) All Fellows are required as a condition of their Fellowship to commit themselves to the interests of the College as a place of learning and to the promotion of the highest standards in scholarship, in education and, in ways that may include service outside the University, in society generally.
+Fellows are bound to use their best endeavours to promote those objects. - (iii) Fellows elected under the provisions of Statute III, cl.
+2(i), (ii), and (iii) shall pursue some specific course of study or training approved by the Warden and Fellows or, in the case of those elected under cl.
+2(iii), shall otherwise make an active contribution to the academic life of the College or University.

-Fellows are bound to use their best endeavours to promote those objects. - (iii) Examination Fellows (Research) (Statute III, cl.
-2(iii)), Post-Doctoral Research Fellows (Statute III, cl.
-3), Research Fellows (Statute III, cl.
-4), Senior Research Fellows (Statute III, cl.
-5), Special Research Fellows (Statute III, cl.
-6), and Extraordinary Research Fellows (Statute III, cl.
-7) shall, subject to the express provisions of Statute III hereof and to any By-Law in that behalf, engage in advanced study, scholarship and research in the University or (with the leave of the Warden and Fellows first obtained) elsewhere; and, save in the case of Extraordinary Research Fellows, such engagement shall be substantially a full-time employment. - (iv) The Warden and Fellows may by By-Law impose any conditions limiting or directing teaching or other work undertaken in the University or elsewhere by Examination Fellows (Research) (Statute III, cl.
-2(iii)), Post-Doctoral Research Fellows (Statute III, cl.
-3), Research Fellows (Statute III, cl.
-4), Senior Research Fellows (Statute III, cl.
-5); and may, if the Academic Purposes Committee so recommends, vary the limit in any individual case. - (v) - (a) The Warden and Fellows may from time to time resolve at a Stated General Meeting to designate or exclude classes of Fellowship in the terms of Statute XIV, cl.
-3(i)(a)-(b).
+- (iv)Fellows elected under the provisions of Statute III, cll.
+3, 4, 5, 6, 7 and 8 shall, subject to the express provisions of Statute III hereof and to any By-Law in that behalf, engage in advanced study, scholarship and research in the University or (with the leave of the Warden and Fellows first obtained) elsewhere; and, save in the case of Fellows elected under cll.
+7 and 8 below, such engagement shall be substantially a full-time employment. - (v) The Warden and Fellows may by By-Law impose any conditions limiting or directing teaching or other work undertaken in the University or elsewhere by Fellows elected under cll.
+2(iii), 3-5; and may, if the Academic Purposes Committee so recommends, vary the limit in any individual case.

+- (a) The Warden and Fellows may from time to time resolve at a Stated General Meeting to designate or exclude classes of Fellowship in the terms of Statute XIV, 3, 1 (a)-(b).
 They may also resolve at the time of election to designate individual Fellows whose class of Fellowship is excluded from the provisions of Statute XIV.
 Such designation of individuals, once made, shall not be altered unless the circumstances of the individual's tenure of the Fellowship are substantially altered in a material respect. - (b) If it appears to the Warden or if it is represented to the Warden in writing by three or more Fellows that there are grounds for believing that a Fellow not subject to the provisions of Statute XIV has been guilty of conduct of a scandalous or disgraceful nature or has been convicted of a criminal offence of such a nature as to render a Fellow unfit to hold a Fellowship of the College; or has become unable for medical or other reasons to perform the duties prescribed by these Statutes or by By-Laws then it shall be lawful for the Visitor, after due inquiry held upon the petition of a majority of the Warden and Fellows present at a Meeting specially called, with notice of the business to be transacted, to expel the said Fellow from the Fellowship.

 It shall be the duty of the Warden, on receipt of a requisition signed by not fewer than three Fellows, to call such meeting, giving not less than a fortnight's notice thereof.